DOT / SAP Evaluations Explained Step-by-Step

 SAP programs have variable timeframes.

-Since employees will have different circumstances, there is no “formula” or standard "drug and alcohol class" for this process.
-It is the SAP's job to decide what is appropriate for each individual.
+Because employees have different circumstances, there is not a standard “drug and alcohol class” or treatment "program" for this process.
+It is the SAP’s responsibility to assess and determine what is appropriate for each individual.

-However, after the first meeting, you should have a pretty good idea of how long your program is projected to last.
-Some individuals may only need brief educational intervention, while others may need weeks or months of treatment.
+After the first meeting with your selected SAP, you will have know how long your program is expected to last.
+Some situations may require only a brief educational intervention, while others may need a few counseling sessions while others may need weeks or months of treatment.

-The DOT requires all employees in a SAP program to complete some substance abuse education at a minimum.
+The DOT requires all employees in a SAP program to complete at least some substance abuse education.
 There is no such thing as "no recommendation" in a SAP evaluation.
+This is a federal DOT rule.

-As you are engaged in fulfilling the recommendation given by the SAP, you can contact the SAP with questions or let the SAP know when you have finished.
-The SAP will need verification that you successfully completed the recommendation.
-You will need to provide written proof of completion or expect the SAP to communicate with the individual who provided services to you.
+While completing the recommendation given by the SAP, you can contact them with questions or inform them when you have finished.
+The SAP will require verification that you successfully completed the recommendation.
+You must provide written proof of completion and expect the SAP to communicate with the service provider.

-At the end of the first meeting with the SAP, you will be directed to participate in education, counseling, or treatment of some kind.
-The point of the first meeting is to choose an appropriate amount of intervention (education, counseling, or treatment).
+At the end of your first meeting (the "initial evaluation" or "SAP assessment" with the SAP, you will be directed to participate in education, counseling, or treatment.
+The purpose of this meeting is to determine the appropriate level of intervention.

 It’s All About Safety

-Once you have completed the recommendation, you must return to the SAP for a follow-up evaluation.
-This second meeting is an interview to discuss what impact the recommendations had on you and whether it is reasonable and safe for your employer to begin the return-to-duty process.
-Safety is the main concern of the SAP, the DOT, and your employer.
+Once you have completed the recommended actions, you must return to the SAP for a follow-up evaluation.
+This second meeting reviews how effective the initial evaluation recommendation was for you, and determines whether it is safe and reasonable for your employer to begin the return-to-duty process.
+Safety is the always the primary concern of the SAP, the DOT, and your employer.

 The SAP will prepare three documents for your return-to-work process.

-- The first is documentation of the initial evaluation and recommendations.
+- The first document provides the initial evaluation and recommendations.

-- The second document indicates if you have complied with the recommendations and whether a safety-sensitive employer is allowed to return you to your normal duties after successful testing.
+- The second document shows whether you have complied with the recommendations and whether a safety-sensitive employer can allow your return to normal duties after successful testing.

-- The third document is your follow-up testing schedule, which is prepared for the employer only since it contains your follow-up testing requirements.
+- The third document outlines your follow-up testing schedule, prepared for the employer only, as it contains your specific testing requirements within limits and guidelines set by the DOT.

 The follow-up testing schedule rules involve a minimum of 6 tests in the first 12 months of your return to work.
 After that, the SAP may set a testing schedule of any amount per 12-month period of safety-sensitive duty for up to 5 years total.